Your Ultimate Guide to Qualifying and Training for Senior Olympics

 Examples of statewide participation

 Let’s consider the example of Michigan; to represent the state in the 2023 National Senior Games, a participant must have competed in the Michigan Senior Olympics 2022 state games.
 The qualifying list for 2022’s Michigan Olympics participants has already been declared for all individual, team, and non-ambulatory events across approved sporting categories.
-Unfortunately, according to the latest update on the event’s official website, this year’s state games will not be counted as a qualifier for the upcoming 2024 season.
+Unfortunately, according to the latest update on the event’s official website, this year’s state games will not be counted as qualifiers for the upcoming 2024 season.
 Similarly, for Wisconsin, the rules and regulations are similar to those listed for all eligible states.
 However, Wisconsin is among the few states allowing a lower age limit for men and women competing in district and state sporting events.

 However, you should’ve turned 50 before competing in the National Senior Games, as the minimum age bar has been binding since the start of the Olympics.
 Note that all other states follow similar qualification and enrollment criteria with applications that can be sent online or by post, depending on the region and offices operating under NSGA.

-Senior Olympics – Tips for State-wise qualification
+Senior Olympics – Tips for State-wise Qualification

 Join one of the biggest celebrations of fitness and sporting events in the Senior Olympics 2023.
 With a rich history of participation that goes back more than thirty years, these games offer seniors the perfect opportunity to have a grand time outdoors.
 The event is open to anyone from pro athletes who have previously dominated the sport to enthusiastic new seniors looking to add energy to their retirement life.
 You’ve come to the right sporting event to make new memories with other senior citizens who are just as excited about the unique sporting opportunities that await here.